Control of the money supply

 Economies around the world came to a standstill when the COVID-19 pandemic hit in early 2020.
 To combat the unprecedented economic fallout, central banks took extraordinary measures to stabilize financial markets and support economic activity.
 One of the most significant moves was the rapid reduction of interest rates to near-zero, and in some cases, negative levels.
 The goal was to make borrowing cheap and to encourage spending and investment, in order to prevent deeper economic contractions.

-With interest rates set so low, borrowing became essentially free for the government, businesses and household alike.
-Suddenly, accessing capital required minimal cost, and the appeal of taking out loans surged.
-The government splashed money around on various initiatives to support the economy, while businesses and households took advantage of low mortgage rates or other forms of credit.
+With interest rates set so low, borrowing became essentially free for the governments, businesses and household alike.
+The government borrowed money to finance various initiatives to support the economy, while businesses and households took advantage of low mortgage rates or other forms of credit.
 As a result, credit growth soared, and the overall money supply in the economy began to expand rapidly.

 Norway was no exception, and in the period from early 2020 to 2022 the money supply expanded by more than 25%.